 Identify the soil type by looking the pH and the structure.
 You will want to know what the pH value is to get an idea of what kind of plants will thrive in your garden.
 The structure, whether it’s more sandy or clay-like, will also help when planning your planting scheme – however, the structure of your soil can be improved over time by adding in the nutrients and materials that it may be lacking.

 Where does your garden sit on the compass?
 Photographing your garden throughout the day will help you understand how the light moves around the space.
 Whilst looking at which direction your garden faces, also consider how the wind affects the space and whether it will need screening to filter the wind load.

 Print out photographs of your garden, stick tracing paper over the top and then begin to sketch out some ideas in sections.
 For example, where the trees are located, will they affect your design and do you want to block out the neighbours or make the most of your views.

 Look beyond the garden at the surrounding area to find inspiration for your planting scheme.
 See what is growing well in the countryside, or your neighbour’s garden as this will likely grow well in yours.

 The course had lots of information packed into it, with Annie’s knowledge and passion for horticulture shining through.
 Whether you want to learn more about gardening, artistry or craft skills, there are a number of courses at West Dean with a range of tutors hosted throughout the year.
-To find the perfect course for yourself see here.
+Find the perfect course for you.